-Our team is extremely dedicated and enthusiastic about our subject and we ensure that it is exciting by offering a range of diverse and interesting projects that stretch and challenge.
+The D&T team are extremely dedicated and enthusiastic about our subject, and we ensure that that the course is exciting by offering a range of diverse and interesting projects that stretch and challenge.
 In addition, we embed core technical principles including: new and emerging technologies; energy, systems and devices; materials and their working properties and specialist technical principles.

-Many of the leading benefits of Design Technology are due to its practical nature, in that it enables us to provide our pupils with problem solving and team-working skills, while encouraging creativity through designing and making.
+Many of the leading benefits of Design Technology are due to its practical nature, in that it enables us to provide pupils with problem solving and team-working skills, while encouraging creativity through designing and making.
 As a consequence of this, we capitalise, improve and build on core principles learned from other STEM subjects.

-Our aim in Design Technology is to deliver a vast assortment of relevant practical, theoretical and Computer Aided Design Skills (CAD), in order to ensure that our pupils are equipped with the knowledge they need to pursue a myriad of different career opportunities in a changing world.
+Our aim is to deliver a vast assortment of relevant practical, theoretical and Computer Aided Design and Manufacturing techniques (CAD/CAM), that ensure that pupils are equipped with the knowledge and skills required to pursue a myriad of different career opportunities in a changing world.